-The quantum of car parking shall be provided in line with the standards set out under the South Dublin County Council Development Plan, 2010-2016.
+The quantum of car parking shall be provided in line with the standards set out under the South Dublin County Development Plan, 2010-2016 or any superseding County Development Plan.

 To ensure that streetscapes are not dominated by parking, surface parking shall only be provided in on-street format or in the front gardens of low density houses or where car parking bays are provided.
 Parking bays should be carefully designed and heavily landscaped in order to reduce visual impact.